By Patty Laushman

 Leads to More Effective Interventions or Support

-Once you have a diagnosis of autism, you can learn more about how autism impacts you specifically and start finding autism-informed medical and mental health providers who can provide more effective care, which will have a directly positive impact on your quality of life.
-That said, even if you suspect you are on the spectrum or have self-diagnosed, you can start looking for autism-informed providers.
+Once you have a diagnosis of autism, you can learn more about how autism impacts you individually and start finding autism-informed medical and mental health providers who can provide more effective care, which will have a directly positive impact on your quality of life.
+That said, even if you only suspect you are on the spectrum or have self-diagnosed, you can start looking for autism-informed providers.

 A diagnosis also empowers you to look for employers who are neurodiversity friendly, increasing your chances of success.
 Many large employers, recognizing the unique and valuable strengths of autistic people, are starting neurodiversity initiatives to create interview processes and on-the-job supports to attract and retain this type of talent.